sunfounder/kepler-kit/docs/source/bc_basic_circuit.rst

 .. note::
     For an introduction to resistors and how to calculate resistance values, see :ref:`cpn_resistor`.

-    For an introduction to resistors and how to calculate resistance values, see :ref:*cpn_resistor*.

 Most packaged modules only require access to the proper voltage (usually 3.3V or 5V), such as ultrasonic module.

 However, in your self-built circuits, you need to be aware of the supply voltage and resistor usage for electrical devices.